slavabdev/cookbook_ms3/README.md

     - The add recipe section is a form which should be fully filled to add recipe to the database and display on the website.
 In this developer to a Materialized form and customized it.
         - The categories drop-down select box include 3 categories: Dessert, Main and Appetizer.
 User can choose the one which correspond to the dish he wants to upload.
         - Other steps include text input fields (except cootime, which is a number) which must be filled by user.
         - The final step is adding an image.
 This step can be completed by adding a url of a desirable image, which corresponds to the particular dish.
-If link is 'broken', 'plug-image' will be appeared.
+If link is 'broken', 'backup image' will be displayed.
     - Upon submitting the form, data is passed into the 'recipes' database, hosted with MongoDB.
 - **EDIT RECIPE**
     - The edit recipe page renders the same form as the 'new recipe' page.
 The only difference that the form will have been already filled with data from database, which corresponds to the particular recipe.